What is the most powerful fast food location in Seattle?

 I do not feel a shred of shame or remorse when I eat McDonald’s.
 (Actually, remorse sometimes comes, about a half hour after I eat, but that’s for, uh, different reasons.)
 I am a gentrifier of Rainier Beach, but I like to think that I am different than the beet-eaters.*

 I am an evangelist for all day breakfast.
-I mourn the end of the #2 2 cheeseburger value meal, which was the greatest of all fast food bargains.
+I mourn the end of the #2 2 cheeseburger value meal, [ed note: this deal is not gone, but renumbered, so apparently the writer is an idiot] which was the greatest of all fast food bargains.
 Now I get a Big Mac instead, though I’m probably going to switch to a Junior Mac, or whatever the hell it’s called—the bun in the middle of the Big Mac is bullshit.
 That’s why the Dick’s Deluxe is everything the Big Mac wants to but will never be.
 It has no bun in the middle.
 And tartar sauce.
 (Just because you can’t talk about Dick’s in this article doesn’t mean that we can’t.)

 See?
 I’m actually from here.
 So I’m a better gentrifier than those other white people.**